kubesphere/website/content/zh/docs/cluster-administration/cluster-settings/cluster-gateway.md

      - **Annotations**: Add annotations to the cluster gateway.
      - **Configuration Options**: Add key-value pairs to the cluster gateway.

+   {{< notice info >}}

+   - To use the Tracing feature, turn on **Application Governance** when you create composed applications.
+   - For more information about how to use configuration options, see [Configuration options](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#configuration-options).

+   {{</ notice >}}

 4. Click **OK** to create the cluster gateway.

 5. The cluster gateway created is displayed and the basic information of the gateway is also shown on the page.

    {{< notice note >}}

-   A project gateway is automatically created when a cluster gateway is created.
-This project gateway serves as a global gateway for all projects in your cluster.
+   A gateway named `kubesphere-router-kubesphere-system` is also created, which serves as a global gateway for all projects in your cluster.

    {{</ notice >}}